Looking for the best things to do in Symi, Greece? I planned the perfect picturesque trip to this Greek island and want to help you do the same!

 If you are an experienced diver or if it’s your first time, this is the place to do it!

-This highly reviewed 4-hour dive is weather depending, but takes you to some of the most hidden sights in Symi!
+This highly reviewed 4-hour dive is weather-dependent, but it takes you to some of the most hidden sights in Symi!

 Go beneath the crystal clear waters to see the remnants of a village crumbled by an earthquake and a German WW2 Eboat.